 Is your sciatica keeping you up at night?

-According to the Virginia-based National Sleep Foundation http://sleepfoundation.org/sleep-disorders-problems/pain-and-sleep, 15% of American adults say that they are suffering from chronic pain.
+According to the Virginia-based National Sleep Foundation http://sleepfoundation.org/sleep-disorders-problems/pain-and-sleep, 15% of American adults say that they are suffering from Complex Regional Pain Syndrome.
 The number is significantly higher among senior citizens, with one in two stating that they experience regular discomfort.

-“Among those experiencing chronic pain,” explains Gilles Lavigne, DDS, “about 2/3 report poor or unrefreshing sleep.”
+“Among those experiencing Complex Regional Pain Syndrome,” explains Gilles Lavigne, DDS, “about 2/3 report poor or unrefreshing sleep.”

 Based on these statistics and other research that has shown lack of sleep to be tied to lower back pain, doctors and pain researchers have started to realize that prevention of one condition could potentially help reduce symptoms of the other.